 Should you wish to leave the syndicate for whatever reason, the end of the initial period provides you with that opportunity.
 Your horse will either go through the sales ring or your share can be sold privately (which is often easier and avoids the numerous costs associated with the sales.)
 If the majority of syndicate owners decide to leave the syndicate, your horse will be sold at public auction as per our agreement terms.

 If you wish to retire from your syndicate before the initial period please do inform Heart of the South Racing first.
 You may sell your share either to the other syndicate owners or outside the syndicate through the normal channels.
 Please note it is primarily the Owner’s responsibility although Heart of the South Racing is happy to assist where possible for a small administration fee.

 Retraining and Rehoming of a horse

-Please note that the emphasis of our horseracing syndicates is that if we do have a good horse we keep them.
-You can be assured that if you own a decent horse he/she will not be sold early for financial gain, as with some racing clubs.
+Please note that the emphasis of our horseracing syndicates is that if we do have a good horse we aim to keep them.
+You can be assured that if you own a decent horse he/she will not be sold early for financial gain of the syndicate managers.
 We are here to enjoy racing!
 However should the offer be substantial, owners will be informed and a syndicate meeting held to discuss moving forward.
 The outcome will be the owners decision!

-** All our partnerships are run within the BHA (British Horseracing Authority) & Jockey Club guidelines and rules **
+** All our syndicates are run within the BHA (British Horseracing Authority) & Jockey Club guidelines and rules **